 - have an overall strong academic average;

 - take advanced mathematics courses, and at least one advanced science course;

 - have a level of English sufficient to successfully complete this Program (Common European Framework of Reference for Languages level C1).

-The tuition fees for EU students admitted to the Bachelor Program in 2020-21 are €12,000 per year, while tuition fees for all other students amount to €15,000 per year.
+The tuition fees for EU students admitted to the Bachelor Program are €12,000 per year, while tuition fees for all other students amount to €15,000 per year.
 Students may also be eligible for scholarships and financial aid.
 This aid is limited and generally does not cover the entire cost of tuition.

 About the School